 Knowledge, experience, and success are three vital factors in choosing a surgeon.
 All the physicians at Avery Eye Clinic are Board Certified by the American Board of Ophthalmology; and, all are cataract surgeons in Montgomery County with over 90 years of combined cataract surgery experience.

 Cataract surgery is one of the most frequently performed surgeries in the United States according to the American Medical Association and the American College of Surgeons.
-Though more than 3 million Americans undergo cataract surgery each year with extremely high success rates in restoring vision (one of the highest success rates of any type of surgery), choosing the right cataract surgeon is still a significant decision.
+More than 3 million Americans undergo cataract surgery each year with extremely high success rates in restoring vision (one of the highest success rates of any type of surgery), and choosing the right cataract surgeon is a significant decision.

-Cataracts naturally occur when there is clouding of the normally crystalline lens of the eye, caused by the aging process, metabolic changes, injury, various forms of radiation, toxic chemicals, and certain drugs.
-The leading cause of vision loss among adults over the age of 60, cataracts impair vision making everyday activities increasingly difficult.
+Cataracts occur when there is clouding of the normally crystalline lens of the eye.
+This may be caused by the natural aging process, metabolic changes, injury, various forms of radiation, toxic chemicals, and certain drugs.
+The leading cause of vision loss among adults over the age of 40, cataracts impair vision making everyday activities increasingly difficult.

-There has been a swift evolution in cataract treatment over the past few years, which translates to added patient benefits, including improved visual outcomes with faster recoveries.
+Although cataract surgery is already a mature and well-refined procedure, new technologies continue to provide added patient benefits, including improved visual outcomes with faster recoveries.
 Phacoemulsification, or Phaco, is a quick outpatient procedure that corrects vision with little discomfort and rapid return to normal activities.

 This cutting-edge cataract procedure used by the physicians at Avery Eye Clinic requires a tiny incision and breaks up the cataract with ultrasonic waves.
 Next, a soft, flexible synthetic intraocular lens (IOL) is inserted into the lens capsule bag of the eye.
 There is also a multifocal lens option to provide distant, near, and intermediate vision.
 In most cases, the incision is so small that the eye heals rapidly with little discomfort.
 Drops are used after cataract surgery, and the patient is asked to refrain from swimming or water activity for two weeks.